retroTECHOnlineTeam/retroTechOnline/README.md

 ?>
 ```

 2. Compile assets using Webpack/Laravel mix.
-This needs to be run everytime there are css changes.
+This needs to be run everytime there are css or js changes.

 ```
 npm run production